 Manage your child's health with MyChart.

 It can go unnoticed on your child's skin.
-If the tick bites your child, it can pass on a bacteria.

 Symptoms of Lyme disease (not all may appear) are:

 - red rash that looks like a target (with a clear center)

 If left untreated, Lyme disease can lead to nerve,

 An antibiotic will treat Lyme disease and may be used,

 in certain cases, to prevent the disease after a tick bite.

 - Dress your child in a long-sleeved shirt and long pants if you are going to be hiking or in a wooded area.